Bartlett Cove, Glacier Bay National Park and Preserve

 by | Apr 29, 2022

-Bartlett Cove is an embayment, and estuary of the Bartlett River, that extends northeast for 2 miles (3.2 km) from the eastern shore of Glacier Bay and is the location of a small resort community and administrative headquarters for Glacier Bay National Park and Preserve, about 155 miles (250 km) southeast of Yakutat and 6 miles (10 km) northwest of Gustavus, Alaska.
-Bartlett Cove is formed by the southern shore of Lester Island to the north and west and the mainland to the south and east.
-Lester Island was named by the U.S. Coast and Geodetic Survey for Rear Admiral Lester A. Beardslee who commanded the USS Jamestown during the U.S. Navy administration of the Department of Alaska, and surveyed this portion of the Alaskan coast from 1879 to 1880.
-In the early 1880s, cruising to Alaska became popular among vacationers and gold miners, and the steamship Idaho was operated by the Pacific Coast Steamship Company to sail from Port Townsend to Juneau, Sitka, and Wrangell with a stop in Glacier Bay.
-Bartlett Cove was reputedly named by the captain of the steamship Idaho, who was either James Carroll or W.E George, probably for Charles C. Bartlett who was a wealthy business owner in Port Townsend, Washington, and purchased property on the bay in 1884.
-The mainland coast forming the southern shore of Bartlett Cove is a glacier outwash plain that provided habitable land for a prehistorical Tlingit village and early Euro-American settlers.
-An outwash plain is formed by glacial sediments deposited by meltwater at the terminus of a glacier.
-Glaciers contain large amounts of sediment eroded from the underlying bedrock.
-Meltwater forming rivers at the terminus of a glacier transports these sediments downstream with larger boulders being deposited near the terminal moraine and smaller particles traveling further before being deposited over an outwash plain.
-An outwash plain might contain surficial braided stream complexes that rework the original deposits.
-They may also contain kettle lakes that form where buried blocks of ice melt leaving a depression filled with water.
+Bartlett Cove is an estuary of the Bartlett River that extends northeast for 2 miles (3.2 km) from the eastern shore of Glacier Bay in Glacier Bay National Park and Preserve, about 155 miles (250 km) southeast of Yakutat and 6 miles (10 km) northwest of Gustavus, Alaska.
+The cove is home to a small resort community that also serves as the administrative headquarters for the park.
+It is formed by the southern shore of Lester Island to the north and west, and the mainland to the south and east.
+Lester Island was named by the US Coast and Geodetic Survey for Rear Admiral Lester A. Beardslee, who commanded the USS Jamestown during the US Navy’s administration of the Department of Alaska.
+He surveyed this part of the coast from 1879 to 1880.
+In the early 1880s, steamship cruises to Alaska became popular among tourists and gold miners.
+The Idaho, operated by the Pacific Coast Steamship Company, sailed from Port Townsend to Juneau, Sitka, and Wrangell, stopping in Glacier Bay.
+Bartlett Cove was reportedly named by the captain of the Idaho—either James Carroll or W.E George—probably for Charles C. Bartlett, a wealthy businessman from Port Townsend who purchased property on the bay in 1884.
+The southern shore of Bartlett Cove is a glacier outwash plain that once supported a Tlingit village and early Euro-American settlers.
+Such plains form when glacial meltwater carries and deposits sediments eroded from underlying bedrock.
+Larger boulders settle near the glacier’s terminus, while finer particles are transported farther.
+Outwash plains may also feature braided stream complexes and kettle lakes, which form when buried ice blocks melt and leave depressions filled with water.

-Bartlett Cove is an area rich in Tlingit place names and oral history.
-It lies within the Wooshkeetaan clan territory and Huna Tlingit oral history tells of a large village before the Little Ice Age named L’awshaa Shakee Aan or ‘town on top of the sand dunes’ with many houses built atop a glacial moraine.
-Sometime after the ice retreated from Glacier Bay in the early 1800s, Bartlett Cove was reoccupied with a second village named Gatheeni.
-In 1883, the first salmon saltery was located on Lester Island on the north shore of Bartlett Cove and the village of Gatheeni likely provided the workforce.
-In 1888, the Bartlett Bay Packing Company began operating a cannery and in 1889 produced 4,300 cases of sockeye salmon, with 48 one-pound cans per case.
-In 1890, William, Brown & Company of San Francisco built another cannery at this location.
-The new company produced 12,000 cases in 1890 and 7,600 cases in 1891, but a build-up of icebergs forced its closure.
-In 1892, the Alaska Packing Association acquired the cannery, later to become the Alaska Packers Association in 1893, and in 1894 they dismantled and shipped the canning equipment to another facility near Haines.
-The cannery buildings burned down sometime later and the facility was sold to Peter Buschmann of Petersburg in 1896 or 1897 who established a saltery.
-A severe earthquake in 1899 caused tidewater glaciers to calve an enormous number of icebergs that drifted south to the mouth of Glacier Bay and Icy Strait.
-The vessel White Wing, which served the saltery at Bartlett Cove, was unable to get through the ice for two weeks, while larger steamers engaged in the tourist business were prevented from entering Glacier Bay for many years afterward.
-Despite the new navigational obstruction posed by the icebergs, salting operations continued at Bartlett Cove in 1900.
-The Buschmann facility produced some 530 barrels of salted sockeye salmon and another 120 barrels of coho salmon, with about 60 fish per barrel.
-In the winter of 1900-1901, the Pacific Packing and Navigation Company bought the saltery, but the new owner idled the facility and the company went bankrupt in 1903.
-Later, the Northwestern Fisheries Company of Seattle acquired the facility and apparently held the property until the buildings collapsed.
+Bartlett Cove is rich in Tlingit place names and oral history.
+It lies within Wooshkeetaan clan territory, and Huna Tlingit traditions recall a large village before the Little Ice Age called L’awshaa Shakee Aan, or “town on top of the sand dunes,” with houses built atop a glacial moraine.
+After Glacier Bay’s ice retreated in the early 1800s, a second village, Gatheeni, was established at Bartlett Cove.
+In 1883, the first salmon saltery was located on Lester Island, likely staffed by residents of Gatheeni.
+The Bartlett Bay Packing Company opened a cannery in 1888, producing 4,300 cases of sockeye salmon in 1889, with 48 one-pound cans per case.
+In 1890, William, Brown & Company of San Francisco built a second cannery, yielding 12,000 cases in its first year and 7,600 in 1891 before iceberg congestion forced its closure.
+The Alaska Packing Association acquired the site in 1892, becoming the Alaska Packers Association in 1893.
+In 1894, it dismantled the canning equipment and shipped it to another facility near Haines.
+The cannery buildings later burned and were sold to Peter Buschmann of Petersburg, who established a saltery in 1896 or 1897.
+A major earthquake in 1899 triggered extensive calving from tidewater glaciers, clogging Icy Strait and Glacier Bay with icebergs.
+The vessel White Wing, which served the Bartlett Cove saltery, was blocked for two weeks, while tourist steamers were unable to enter the bay for years.
+Despite this, salting operations continued in 1900, with the facility producing 530 barrels of sockeye and 120 of coho salmon, about 60 fish per barrel.
+In the winter of 1900–01, the Pacific Packing and Navigation Company bought the saltery but soon idled the site and went bankrupt in 1903.
+The Northwestern Fisheries Company of Seattle later acquired the property, which was eventually abandoned as the buildings collapsed.

 About the background graphic